 The team at UChicago’s Polsky Center for Entrepreneurship and Innovation heard many entrepreneurs echo Mitchell’s fear.
 Minority business owners’ systemic lack of access to resources, including business education and relationships with bankers, results in unequal access to the capital that can help them weather economic challenges and grow their companies.

-In response, the center teamed with the Office of Community Engagement’s UChicago Local economic inclusion initiative, Chicago Community Loan Fund, GN Bank, and Seaway Bank, a South Side bank that’s a division of Self-Help Federal Credit Union, to develop a course to help position business owners to apply for loans and access other sources of capital.
+In response, the center teamed with the Office of Civic Engagement’s UChicago Local economic inclusion initiative, Chicago Community Loan Fund, GN Bank, and Seaway Bank, a South Side bank that’s a division of Self-Help Federal Credit Union, to develop a course to help position business owners to apply for loans and access other sources of capital.

 Seaway’s president, Daryl Newell, said that the Polsky Small Business Financial Fundamentals pilot was born from two of Seaway’s and Polsky’s common goals: helping neighborhood business owners on the South and West sides grow and benefit their communities, and coming together to support businesses offering amenities that help residents have a good quality of life.